-Stocks seek direction ahead of Trump-Biden debate
+Stocks slide ahead of Trump-Biden debate

 The news comes one day after the Jeff Bezos-led company officially announced its annual “Prime Day” shopping event, set to start to Oct.
 13.

+Walmart and Beyond Meat agreed to a broader distribution deal with the nation's largest retailer on track "to triple availability of the Beyond Burger from approximately 800 locations to more than 2,400 stores nationwide beginning next week" Beyond Meat detailed in a statement.

-Papa Johns reported strong September sales with a jump of 18.4% for North American shops.
+In other food news, Papa Johns reported strong September sales with a jump of 18.4% for North American shops.

 |Ticker